 RFCUNY will honor all allowable project expenditures dated within the grant period.
 Expenses dated outside the budget period will not be accepted.
+Service periods or access periods must fall within, and should not exceed, the grant period to receive full reimbursement.
 A PI has 90 days after the grant ends to submit all project expenses.
 Any costs submitted after 90 days will become the responsibility of a project’s PI.

 The PSC-CUNY Research Award Program advances funds to a PI for travel and subject/participant payment only.
 Advanced funds cannot exceed 80% of the amount awarded for the respective budget category and must be accounted for with appropriate receipts.
 To receive an advance for subject/participant payment, submit a completed petty cash fund request form through the E-Payment system.